brasswood/frc-6542-2017/README.md

 10. Make sure your project is selected.
 Click Finish.
 __You're all set!__ :tada: :100:

+# Getting the latest version of the source
+1. Open Git Bash
+2. Make sure you are in `frc-6542-2017`.
+If not, type `cd frc-6542-2017`
+3. Make sure you have an internet connection
+4. Type `git pull`
+5. Done.

 __NOTICE: Pretty pretty please don't modify .gitignore unless you know what you're doing and why you're doing it.__